Shielded vs Unshielded Cable

 Written by Don Schultz, Networking Consultant & trueCABLE Customer

-Many people installing data networking cable wonder if standard unshielded cable (UTP) is good enough, or if higher-end shielded cable (STP) is necessary.
+Many people installing data networking cable wonder if standard unshielded cable (UTP) is good enough, or if higher-end shielded cable (FTP) is necessary.
 Generally, unshielded cable will serve your purposes well.

 SIMILARITIESBoth types of cable: